coopengo/jira-redmine/README.md

 TO DO :

 - [ ] Jira to Redmine Issue Transfer
-      a. [x] Transfer issue Jira when type is bug or new feature
+- [x] Transfer issue Jira when type is bug or new feature
-      b. [x] Synchronize Jira status to Redmine.
+- [x] Synchronize Jira status to Redmine.
-              1. [ ] Need a mapping of status
+- [ ] Need a mapping of status
    There are two type of status :
    - a category status
    - a workflow status
    Which one should i map ?
-       c. [ ] Map priority, tracker
+- [ ] Map priority, tracker
-       d. [x] Subject is the Jira issue key + : and the real subject
+- [x] Subject is the Jira issue key + : and the real subject

-II) [ ] Redmine to Jira issue Update
+- [ ] Redmine to Jira issue Update
         a. [ ] Load the plugin
         b. [ ] Synchronize Redmine change to Jira